 At the bar El Quinto Pino, frozen house-made horchata is spiked with brandy for a frosty after-dinner drink.
 La Esquina serves straightforward horchata at its upstairs taqueria, but in its downstairs restaurant, the bartenders make a boozy version using Tanteo's surprisingly unsweet chocolate-flavored tequila--a nightcap that doubles as dessert.

 For something more risqué, try Death & Co. bartender Joaquin Simo's Smoked Horchata cocktail.
 Simo makes an extra-creamy horchata using toasted coconut, almond flour and rice milk, then blends it with tequila, mezcal liqueur, bitters and cinnamon syrup for a complex, slightly smoky drink (pictured).
-Click here (pdf) to try it at home.
+Get the recipe here to try it at home.
 Warning: It's a labor-intensive recipe, but you'll be left with enough homemade horchata to stay cool for days.